What is personal information?

 How do we collect personal information?

 Wherever practical and reasonable, we will collect personal information directly from you.
 For example, this may be when you meet with us for the purpose of obtaining personal financial advice, when we ask you for information required to prepare a contract, when you request information from us about our services or when you respond to an invitation to a First Samuel event.
+It may also occur if we solicit or engage with you as a provider of services, or on the basis of making or considering offering an engagement of employment.

 We may also receive personal information about you from a third party that you have authorised us to deal with, for example your accountant or another financial adviser, your employer or from publicly available sources such as company or government websites.